 So how did the subprime lending industry get its start?
 Well, as mortgage rates dropped and home buying became wildly popular, many prospective homeowners sought financing but were turned away from traditional banks and mortgage lenders.
 This created a new, extremely large demographic that was without financing.
 Enter opportunity.

-Proponents of subprime lending realized the demand for homeownership and refinancing despite imperfect credit and jumped on the untapped customer base, offering similar, if not more aggressive mortgage programs at a premium.
+Proponents of subprime lending realized the demand for homeownership and refinancing despite imperfect credit and jumped on this untapped customer base, offering similar, if not more aggressive mortgage programs at a premium.

 These “subprime lenders” were able to find investors to sell the loans on the secondary market, even those with low FICO scores and limited documentation, despite the obvious risk.